Ebunski/Sidebar-modal/README.md

 ## Overview

-Project features react concepts. it is a responsive navbar with a dynamic link container
+Project features react concepts like contextApi, useContext and custom hooks
+Features:
+- HomePage with hamburger icon and modal button
+- Sidebar and modal in separate components

 ### The challenge